codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 Codefresh offers a superset of the capabilities offered by Jenkins, and therefore you can fully replace a Jenkins solution using only Codefresh on its own.

-During that migration period it is very easy to make both solutions work together.
+During that migration period, it is very easy to make both solutions work together.
 This allows you to move gradually new CI/CD tasks to Codefresh and still keep the existing functionality in Jenkins jobs.

 ## Calling Codefresh pipelines from Jenkins Jobs

-This is the most usual scenario for the migration period.
+This is the most common scenario for the migration period.
 The CI part (i.e. code packaging) is still in Jenkins, where actual deployments happen with Codefresh (the CD part).

 {% include image.html
 lightbox="true"